david-hirst/onto-vae/weighted_loss_analysis/weighted_loss_analysis.md

 | |cell surface receptor signaling pathway involved in cell-cell signaling|
 | |canonical Wnt signaling pathway|

+## Discussion

+We observed that weighting the contibutions of nodes to the reconstruction loss resulted in latent values that better differentiated between sample groups.
+This initial, proof-of-concpet, analysis suggests it is worthwhile further pursuing the idea of input node weighting.
+A potential limitation of the study is that we used the smae data for weighting the nodes as for finetuning the model.
+Therefore a potential next step would be to incorporate node weightings that are based on prior knowledge that is independent of the input dataset.

 ## Code used in analysis

 [The code used for carrying out the finetuning](https://github.com/david-hirst/onto-vae/blob/main/weighted_loss_analysis/GO_pretrained_finetune.py)